muddasirshah/gis_scripts/README.md

 # Important
 Most of the GDAL based python scripts uses anaconda / "miniconda", you have to create the environment first with GDAL installed.
 Here is how
-To create an environment, change python version if you like but for me GDAL worked on python 3.6 so kept that, later releases of GDAL works with python > 3.10
+To create an environment, change python version if you like but for me GDAL worked on python 3.6 so kept that, later releases of GDAL works with python > 3.10<br>
+change package version like so gdal=3.0.2 <br>

 <b> conda create -n environmentname python=3.6 gdal </b> <br>
 <b> conda activate environmentname </b><br>